jianning1/Capstone-Project/Natural Language Processing: Text and Sentiment classification/Codes/README.md

-Exploratory Analysis are performed on raw dataset "Full-Economic-News-DFE.csv"
+Exploratory Analysis are performed on raw dataset "Full-Economic-News-DFE.csv".

-Text Classification and Sentiment Analytic are based on pre-processed dataset ""
+Text classification and sentiment Analytic are based on pre-processed dataset "cleaned_data.csv", which is generated in exploratory analysis.